nthykier/IDEA-debpkg/README.md

  * Basic syntax highlighting with syntactical validation.
  * Spellchecking of changelog content (but not bits you cannot control).
+ * Bundled spelling dictionary with common Debian package related terms and jargon to avoid some false-positive spelling mistakes.

 ### debian/control